Match each equation with its polar graph from choices A–D.r = cos... | Channels for Pearson+

 Polar Equations

 Polar equations express relationships between the radius 'r' and the angle 'θ'.
-The equation 'r = cos 3θ' indicates that the radius varies with the angle, leading to specific shapes in the polar graph.
-Recognizing the form of these equations helps in predicting the type of graph produced, such as roses or spirals.
+The equation 'r = cos 2θ' indicates that the radius varies with the cosine of twice the angle, leading to specific symmetrical patterns in the graph.
+Recognizing the form of these equations helps in predicting the shape and characteristics of their graphs.

 Recommended video: